dellsystem/dellsystem.github.io/_posts/2017-02-03-a-change-of-pace.md

 Some other planned topics:

-* American's immigration system and how it impedes would-be immigrants in myriad ways.
+* A guide to attaining a more thorough and critical understanding of capitalism for those who've never really thought about it before.
+(I was, until recently, one of those people; now, I spend pretty much all my time thinking about it.)
+* What it means to kill your heroes and why you need to do it.
 * How people resolve contradiction and ambiguity when forming their worldview.
 My favourite illustration of this -- and the inspiration for this post -- comes from Neal Stephenson's The Diamond Age, which I have rated five stars on Goodreads solely because of the inclusion of this theme.
-* Reviews of various literary works (books, songs), as well as some meta-posts about the value of literary criticism as a whole.
+* Reviews of various literary works (books, songs), as well as a meta-post about the value of literature and literary criticism as a whole.
 * Certain not-so-flattering takes on the technology industry.
 * Maybe some tech-related posts once in a while, just so that the time I spent deliberating on a syntax highlighting theme for this blog doesn't go to waste.